 I can’t remember what tree this one is, I think it might be a nut tree like Almond or something close.
 Nut trees have a large trunk that grows very tall.
 To keep this tree manageable Raik tops it off; meaning he cuts the top of the main trunk keeping it from growing too high.

 Here is Raik standing by one of the fig trees after he was done.
-You can see that there is plenty of space between the branches for good air flow, and the tree is kept low so it’s super easy to get the fruit, however, there are no branches on the ground.
+You can see that there is plenty of space between the branches for good air flow, and the tree is kept low so it’s super easy to get the fruit, however, there are no branches on the ground (keep in mind that in Israel we don’t have deer and such so my ex-mother-in-law can keep her trees very low).

 This is a mulberry tree.
-Those trees can get so big, but this one was kept rather small so it’s easy to care for it.
+Those trees can get so big, but this one was kept rather small so it’s easy to care for.
 It still produces more mulberries than you’d know what to do with!

 With experience, it’s easy to know what branches need to be pruned.
 But even for someone without a lot of experience like me it was fairly easy to know how to prune my mother in law’s trees because it was done regularly over the years and you can spot quickly the branches that don’t fit the direction of the growth of the tree.